What are CFOs doing for a

 If these services are included and not provided as independent activities, then they are also covered under GTA.

-What is the rate of GST on GTA?
+What is the GST rate on GTA services?

 Service by a GTAGST rate